hfanieng/ProDJLink-to-SQL/README.md

 The rekordbox_id is for further use as a foreign key.

-Example for a successful done entry in the database:
+Example for successful done entries in the SQL-database:
+![MySQL-Database][8]

 ## Troubleshooting